| The Praying Hands From:

 delicate lines on parchment or canvas with a pen or a

 brush.
 No, brother ... for me it is too late."
+More than 450 years have passed.

 By now, Albrecht Durer's hundreds of masterful